smithy-lang/smithy/docs/source/spec/xml.rst

 Conflicts with
     :ref:`xmlNamespace-trait`

-Given the following structure definition,
+By default, the serialized XML attribute name is the same as the structure member name.
+For example, given the following:

 .. tabs::